MQ-tulipas/MOLS3003-ODE45-PLOT-SYNGAS/README.md

 This is a Kinetic ODE45 Model of Syngas production via photo- and sono-catalytic conversion methods of an unknown PET variant.
+Only a single data point was use, so this model is only a concept; currently, it is unreliable in practice.

 Plots Produced: